highchair/artinruins-com/_property/american-screw-co.md

   - url: amerscrew-aerial-1970-1997.jpg
     caption: 'Providence Historic Aerial Viewer 1997 with a 1970 schematic of the complex from the National Register nomination'

-imagescredit: 'All images from the National Register nomination forms, photos by Laurence Tilley, <a href="//digitalcommons.ric.edu/smolski_images/61" target="_blank">Chet Smolski</a>, and Architectural drawing by Karen Noel.'
+imagescredit: 'Contributions from the National Register nomination forms, photos by Laurence Tilley; <a href="//provlibdigital.org/islandora/object/islandora%3A26598" target="_blank">Aerial</a>, <a href="//provlibdigital.org/islandora/object/islandora%3A276" target="_blank">Mill Photo</a>, and <a href="//provlibdigital.org/islandora/object/islandora%3A5298" target="_blank">John Hutchins Cady</a>, from Providence Public Library; <a href="//digitalcommons.ric.edu/smolski_images/61" target="_blank">Chet Smolski</a>; and Architectural drawing by Karen Noel.'
 ---

 ### Reason for Demolition